 - Laos has many ties with other socialist states and runs the majority of the economy.

-- Sweden’s healthcare is a socialized program.
-Education in Sweden is also part of a socialist policy which provides government funded and administered education at all levels to citizens.
+- Sweden's healthcare is government-funded.
+Education in Sweden is also part of a socialist policy, which provides government-funded and administered education at all levels to citizens.

-- Zambia’s media is considered socialist as it is state-run.
-Zambia’s healthcare is also universal and therefore an example of socialism.
+- Zambia's healthcare is universal and, therefore, an example of socialism.

 Many people use the term socialism to describe behavior in which a government takes on a larger role in the economy.
-For example, many opponents claim that President Barack Obama is a socialist because he takes the position that the government should be involved in many aspects of people's lives and because he believes that people have a shared responsibility to each other.
+For example, many opponents claim that former President Barack Obama, of the United States of America, is a socialist due to his push for government-run healthcare.

-The term is not always used accurately and it is very helpful for people to have some actual examples of socialism in order to get a clear picture of this economic theory.
+The term socialism is not always used accurately.
+It is beneficial for people to have some actual socialism examples to get a clear picture of this economic theory.
+Now that you have a basic understanding of socialism, dive into communism examples.
+Then, explore the main differences between fascism, communism and socialism.